 At the first step, you need to test the feed to make sure it meets Google requirements:

 Now that you’ve double-checked the feed, it’s time to upload it:

 NB: You should name the feed file in the Google Merchant Center exactly as in the Google Feed Wizard.
 For the first time, why not upload a test feed to check mistakes in the feed profile?
 Just in case:

 Now let’s configure how the feed is sent to the Google Merchant Center.
 On the Google Merchant dashboard, go to Settings > SFTP / FTP / GCS:

 Almost done!
 Now let’s return to the Magento 2 Admin Panel.
-Step 4 of the Google Feed Wizard is still active.
+Step 7 of the Google Feed Wizard is still active.
 Choose SFTP as the upload method and enter the data you got from the Google Merchant Center.
-Choose how often Magento should generate the feed (in our case, we pick Daily) and that’s it!

 To complete the feed creation, click Finish and start generation in the upper right corner.
 The feed will be generated by the extension and sent to the Google server straight away.
 Then Google checks your file and if there are any errors, you will need to correct them and re-upload the feed.

 We hope the new Feed Wizard tool will help you set up Google feeds faster than ever.

 Feel free to ask questions and comment below.